-Evaluation Form for Control Risk (Sample) Account Area Risk Indicators Control Risk Level Investments Tender manual has been published.
-Low it The tender committee is composed of incompetent persons.
-High a The accounting officers have insufficient accounting knowledge.
-High a The IT systems produce reliable data.
-Low а There exists an effective internal audit function.
-Low а Officers controlling construction works are competent persons devoted to ethical rules.
-Low Control Risk Level Identified for the Account Area: High Procurements Tender manual has been published.
-Low a The tender committee is composed of incompetent persons.
-High а The accounting officers have insufficient accounting knowledge.
-High a The IT systems produce reliable data.
-Low a There exists an effective internal audit function.
-Low a There exists an effective system for equipment and office supply inventory Low Control Risk Level Identified for the Account Area: High Salaries The accounting officers have insufficient accounting knowledge.
-High a The IT systems produce reliable data.
-Low a There exists an effective internal audit function.
-Low a Personnel expenditures (such as salaries, treatment costs and travel allowances) are subject to a centralised control based on an IT system.
-Low Control Risk Level Identified for the Account Area: Low Treatment Costs The accounting officers have insufficient accounting knowledge.
-Low ā The IT systems produce reliable data.
-Low a There exists an effective internal audit function.
-Low a Personnel expenditures (such as salaries, treatment costs and travel allowances) are subject to a centralised control based on an IT system.
+Evaluation Form for Control Risk (Sample) Account Area Risk Indicators Control Risk Level Tender manual has been published.
+Low The tender committee is composed of incompetent persons.
+High The accounting officers have insufficient accounting knowledge.
+High Investments The IT systems produce reliable data.
+Low There exists an effective internal audit function.
+Low Officers controlling construction works are competent persons devoted to ethical rules.
+Low Control Risk Level Identified for the Account Area: High Tender manual has been published.
+Low The tender committee is composed of incompetent persons.
+High The accounting officers have insufficient accounting knowledge.
+Procurements The IT systems produce reliable data.
+Low There exists an effective internal audit function.
+Low There exists an effective system for equipment and office supply inventory Low Control Risk Level Identified for the Account Area: High The accounting officers have insufficient accounting knowledge.
+High The IT systems produce reliable data.
+Low Salaries There exists an effective internal audit function.
+Low Personnel expenditures (such as salaries, treatment costs and travel allowances) are subject to a centralised control based on an IT system.
+Low Control Risk Level Identified for the Account Area: Low The accounting officers have insufficient accounting knowledge.
+Low The IT systems produce reliable data.
+Low Travel There exists an effective internal audit function.
+Low Expenditures Personnel expenditures (such as salaries, treatment costs and travel allowances) are subject to a centralised control based on an IT system.
 Low Control Risk Level Identified for the Account Area: Low